 Chances are, you’ll also become family with some really helpful people in the community and some amazing cooks (because food is life!!).

-4. Volunteer Firefighter looks damn good on a resume
+4. Volunteer Firefighter looks good on any resume or political career.

 It’s a word thrown around in job interviews and college classes and it shouldn’t be taken lightly.
 Experience is really important when it comes to nailing that once in a lifetime position.
 Without it, you risk getting passed up for a position that you are qualified for but lack in time on the truck.

 Being a volunteer looks incredible on a resume.
 It looks incredible in the eyes of the public.
 And maybe even better?
 It will help you with the leadership, humility and real world experience.
 It isn’t just a word of a piece of paper- it’s so much more than that!

 Even if your dream job isn’t on a truck, your volunteer time can show other great qualities like dedication, leadership and altruism.

 Some volunteers have zero desire to be a professional firefighter, and thats ok.

 But don’t discredit a career job as a firefighter if you love being a being a volunteer, it’s twice the fun!
 Or stick with your career job and volunteer on that side.
 That my friends, is the best of both worlds.

 Don’t let life pass you by, get the hours you need for your dream job by being a volunteer.

 Hello busting down doors, flying in a firetruck and fighting fire.
 Need I say more?
 It’s a good day when no one gets hurt, but it sure can be exciting when you get to be a superhero and save someone from a life or death situation.